sonjiajiajia/LuminanceAndFeature/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Usage

+-Feature Calculation and Luminance Analysis:
+Open start_main.py, modify the necessary parameters such as input and output paths, then run the script.

+-Check for Missing Files:
+Open check_266file.py, set the appropriate directory path, and run the script to check for missing video files.

+-Convert Video Formats:
+Modify the input and output paths in transMP4toYUV.py, then run the script to convert video formats.

 ## Notes
 - Ensure that all video files are placed in the correct directory before running the scripts.